Holistic Gum Disease therapy

 Gum Disease Overview

-The gums are a complex system containing the bone, ligaments, and soft tissue to hold your teeth.
+Not quite sure about your periodontal health?
+Allow us to explain: the gums are a complex system containing the bone, ligaments, and soft tissue to hold your teeth.
 This complex system is also referred to as the periodontium.

 Healthy Gum Vs. Gum Disease